Forest News #6

 - Tony Rinaudo is often called the father of Farmer-managed natural regeneration (FNMR), a set of land restoration techniques that have been adopted by farmers in over 5million ha, contributing to the regrowth of over 200million trees in Niger alone.
 Tony Rinaudo has shared his decade-long experience in our “Voices” section, with more info at the FNMR Hub.

-- Yacouba Sawadogo is a farmer from Burkina Faso, also known as the man of stopped the desert, has relived the traditional “Zai method” and spread its use in the country.
+- Yacouba Sawadogo is a farmer from Burkina Faso, also known as "the man of stopped the desert".
+He has relived the traditional “Zai method” and spread its use in the country.
 Also used by our platform members newTree and Weforest, this simple method helps the soil to retain rainwater, soil nutrients and biomass, increasing natural regeneration or planting yields.
 This video documentary portrays his story.

 - Interested to learn more about agroforestry?
 The European Forestry Federation (EURAF) has published a fact sheet (link to PDF) explaining this method, its environmental services and the benefits it brings to the farmers.
 EURAF has also compiled best practices examples in Europe, including a family farm in Hungary and diverse organic silvo-arable systems in the UK.